Mathematical theory of deep learning: Superexpressive activations and Kolmogorov's superposition theorem

 For general compact $K$ assume that $K\subseteq [a,b]$.
 By Tietze's extension theorem, $f$ allows a continuous extension to $[a,b]$, so without loss of generality $K=[a,b]$.
 By the first case we can find $i\in\Z$ such that with $y=(x-a)/(b-a)$ (i.e.\ $y\in [0,1]$ if $x\in [a,b]$)

 which gives the statement with $w={1}/(b-a)$ and $b=-{a}\cdot(b-a)+2i$. \end{proof}

 To extend this result to arbitrary dimension, we will use Kolmogorov's superposition theorem.
 It states that every continuous function of $d$ variables can be expressed as a composition of functions that each depend only on one variable.
-We omit the technical proof, which can be found in \cite{MR0111809}.

 \begin{theorem}[Kolmogorov] For every $d\in\N$ there exist $2d^2+d$ monotonically increasing functions $\varphi_{i,j}\in C^0(\R)$, $i=1,\dots,d$, $j=1,\dots,2d+1$, such that for every $f\in C^0([0,1]^d)$ there exist functions $f_j\in C^0(\R)$, $j=1,\dots,2d+1$ satisfying